Feel like yourself again

 We offer topical minoxidil in either a minoxidil foam or minoxidil liquid solution.
 You don’t need a prescription for the topical version.

 Oral minoxidil isn’t FDA-approved specifically for hair loss (but it is approved for high blood pressure).
-However, healthcare providers may prescribe it off-label to treat several types of hair loss, including androgenic alopecia and telogen effluvium (a form of temporary stress-induced hair loss).
+Still, healthcare providers may prescribe it off-label to treat several types of hair loss, including androgenic alopecia and telogen effluvium (a form of temporary stress-induced hair loss).

 You’ll need a prescription for oral minoxidil.
 Following a virtual consultation with one of our providers, minoxidil tablets may also be an option for you.